JWATSU/todoapp/README.md

-# An application for managing your to-tos.
+# An application for managing your todos.
 Spring Boot backend with a React frontend

 TODO for my Todos project:
 - Add login functionality with Spring Security